 Using the EasyAzon Plugin to Insert Links

 Another option for how to use Amazon affiliate links on your site is to use a WordPress plugin (if using WordPress).
 For many of my niche sites, I am using the EasyAzon Pro Plugin.

 The EasyAzon plugin makes it very quick and simple to insert Amazon affiliate links without ever having to leave your WordPress dashboard.
 So, rather than going over to Amazon.com to find your product and then copy and paste the link, you can have the plugin do it directly for you within WordPress post or page.

 Here's an image of the EasyAzon plugin in action:

 So, this is located directly below where you create a post in your WordPress text editor.
 All you have to do is type in your search query (mine is “tom brown tracker knife” above), then hit search.
-This will pull back all the Amazon results as you can see in the image.
-Then simply select whether you want a text link, image link, info block, or call to action.
+This will pull back all the Amazon results using the Amazon Product Advertising API, as you can see in the image.
+Using the product advertising API from Amazon ensures that you stay compliant when using images, prices, and other product details.

 I went ahead and selected a “Text Link”, and here is what I get:

 In the link text box, you can change your anchor text to whatever you want.
 You can see that I made it, “Click Here for Pricing, Reviews, and More…”.
 Then simply clicking “Insert Shortcode” and your Amazon affiliate link is all set!

 I like having a custom anchor text because it can increase clicks, which can then lead to more sales.